indradb/indradb/README.md

 * Add the binaries to your `PATH`.
 * Start the server: `indradb-server`

-This should start an in-memory-only datastore, where all work will be wiped out when the server is shutdown.
-You can persist your work with one of the alternative datastores.
+This should start the default datastore.

-### In-memory
+### Memory

-By default, IndraDB starts an in-memory datastore that does not persist to disk.
-This is useful for kicking the tires.
-If you want to use the in-memory datastore, simply start up an instance. e.g.:
+By default, IndraDB starts a datastore that stores all values in-memory.
+This datastore is fastest for most access patterns, but has a few caveats:

+* No support for graphs larger than what can be stored in-memory.
+* No transactional guarantees.
+* Data is only persisted to disk when explicitly requested.

+If you want to use the standard datastore, don't pass a subcommand; e.g.:

 ```bash
 indradb-server [options]
 ```

 ### RocksDB